 SOCIAL MEDIA/MESSAGES

 As children in year 6 begin to make more use of social media and chat groups, we hope you will monitor their use to ensure that your child does not become overwhelmed with messages and that the content being shared is appropriate.
 We sometimes find that children are using devices until late at night and thoughtless messages can cause much distress in and out of school.
-In ICT, we have addressed e-safety including sharing of images, keeping personal information secret, scams and what to do if online content worries or upsets them.
+In ICT, we will address e-safety including sharing of images, keeping personal information secret, scams and what to do if online content worries or upsets them.

 Homework

+We will be encouraging homework again in preparation for secondary school.
 Please read daily, even if for a short while.
 Sharing reading with an adult is still very important at this age to give children the chance to listen to stories and talk about what they have read.
 Reading to your child, listening to audiobooks, magazines, graphic novels and reference books are all great alternatives.

 Children in year 6 are free to choose their own book and can bring one in from home if they prefer.